Mack-Kean/Reddit-Advertisement-Bot/README.md

 ### Warning:
 According to the [reddit API Github wiki](https://github.com/reddit-archive/reddit/wiki/API) there is a limit of 60 OAuth requests per minute.
 Thus,  more than 60 subreddits being added to the `subreddits` json could result in unexpected behaviour.
 This has not yet been tested.

+Small typos and errors within the config.json file are almost guarenteed to break the program.
+If you encounter errors this is the first place to check